kobotoolbox/kpi/kobo/apps/subsequences/README.md

       ```
       </details>

-5. Poll to see if the transcription is done yet
+5. Poll to see if the transcription is done yet - transcript is still empty in the row because it has not yet been accepted
 `GET /api/v2/assets/{uid_asset}/data/{submission_root_uuid}/supplement/`

       <details><summary>Response</summary>